 Machines that pay out according to theme

-In today’s slot-machine market, there are many different options to choose from.
+In today’s RTP slot machine market, there are many different options to choose from.
 Depending on the type of slot, you can find machines with lower jackpots and expensive themes.
 Slots with popular intellectual-property themes are becoming more expensive to manufacture, and casinos lease them instead of buying them outright.
 Then you can play them and see how well they pay out, or try something completely different.

 Machines that pay out based on virtual stops